 Some legal problems for which you can receive help include:

 It is our goal to serve our clients with excellence and we want to hear from you about your experience with the Division.
 Your feedback will enable us to continue to enhance our services and better respond to your needs.

-If you have contacted the Senior Services Division or used a Division service in 2018, please take a moment to complete this survey.
+If you have contacted the Senior Services Division or used a Division service recently, please take a moment to complete this survey.